Yukisschu/anhuigui/content/pages/_index.md

 ---

 Hi!:waving_hand: My name is Anhui Gui.
-I graduated with a Master's degree in Digital Business from the [University of Amsterdam](https://www.uva.nl/en).
-Previously, I studied Computer Science (for 1 year), International Economics, and CPA in bachelor's studies at [Jiangxi University of Finance and Economics](https://en.wikipedia.org/wiki/Jiangxi_University_of_Finance_and_Economics).
+I graduated with a Master's degree in Business Administration: Digital Business from the [University of Amsterdam](https://www.uva.nl/en).
+Previously, I studied Computer Science: Financial Big Data Analysis (for 1 year), International Economics and Trade, and Accounting: CPA in bachelor's studies at [Jiangxi University of Finance and Economics](https://en.wikipedia.org/wiki/Jiangxi_University_of_Finance_and_Economics).

-My research interest revolves around studying online information and user behaviour on social media.
-My goal is to promote the application of advanced machine learning techniques to gain a comprehensive understanding of the dynamics of user patterns and the underlying factors behind online data, with a focus on the mental health field.
-In my research, I integrate diverse perspectives from various disciplines and use machine learning models and statistical methods for a comprehensive understanding of the subject.
+My research focuses on advancing the application of state-of-the-art machine learning techniques to comprehensively understand dynamic user patterns and the underlying factors in online data from digital platforms.
+In my research, I integrate expertise and knowledge from data science, business, and social science and utilise various NLP/LLMs and statistical methods to gain a thorough understanding of the subject.

-<b>Here are some fun facts about me in my personal life:grinning_cat::</b>
+<b>Here are some fun facts about me in my daily life :grinning_cat::</b>
 - Open-minded and always curious about new things
-- Enjoy haphazard journeys
+- Enjoy nature and haphazard journeys
 - Red pandas are too cute
 - Coffee and bubble tea are my go-to drinks
 - Keen on reading and baking
 - An enthusiastic video gamer (Dota2)

-P.S.
-I am really into programming, and I believe that sharing knowledge would greatly accelerate the development process.
-Therefore, I am writing beginner-friendly tutorials with more details from a learner’s perspective.
-And I also try to openly share my code whenever possible.
+Also, I am really into programming, and I believe that sharing knowledge would greatly accelerate the development process.
+Therefore, I am writing beginner-friendly tutorials with more details from a learner’s perspective, and I also try to openly share my code whenever possible.

 {{< gallery >}}